 Guidelines to Procedures: A Gradual Shift

+These guidelines are just a start, a template if you will.
 As your team gets more acquainted with AI and you gather more feedback from its use, these guidelines can gradually evolve into more detailed procedures.
 This allows you to address specific scenarios, better manage risks, and align AI use more closely with your business strategy and objectives.

 It’s important to understand that procedures for AI use aren’t a one-size-fits-all solution.
 They will vary based on the nature of your business, your marketing strategy, the specific AI technology you’re using, and many other factors.
 However, guidelines provide a solid foundation upon which you can develop these tailored procedures